What is learning beyond the classroom?

 At a crucial stage in their brain development, Minnesota youth have nearly 2,000 hours of unstructured time each year, twice the amount of time they spend in school.That’s the equivalent of a full-time job.
 High-quality opportunities for learning beyond the classroom support parents in helping their children grow, support schools in preparing youth for the working world and support communities in encouraging active and responsible participation in civic life.

-Youthprise defines “learning beyond the classroom” broadly to include all programs that provide support for young people’s intellectual, social, emotional and physical development outside the traditional school classroom, including programs for youth that take place in schools and in community-based settings, and occur both before and after school, and during weekends, holidays and summer breaks.
+Youthprise defines “learning beyond the classroom” broadly to include all programs that provide support for young people’s intellectual, social, emotional and physical development outside the traditional school classroom, including programs for youth that take place in schools and in community-based settings, youth leadership initiatives, youth employment and youth entrepreneurship models that occur both before and after school, and during weekends, holidays and summer breaks.
 These programs are also known as “expanded learning opportunities” or collectively as “out-of-school time”.

 Why focus on learning beyond the classroom?